Kannur: Pre-history and Ancient era

 The earliest evidence of human habitation in the region are rock-cut caves and megalithic burial sites of the Neolithic age.
 The Taliparamba-Kannur-Thalassery area abounds in rock-cut caves, dolmens, burial stone circles and menhirs, all of megalith.
 Kannur District was the seat of powerful kingdom based at Ezhimala in the Sangam period (1st–5th century CE).
 The ancient port of Naura, which is mentioned in the Periplus of the Erythraean Sea as a port somewhere north of Muziris is identified with Kannur.
 Pliny the Elder (1st century CE) states that the port of Tyndis was located at the northwestern border of Keprobotos (Chera dynasty).
 The region, which lies north of the port at Tyndis, was ruled by the kingdom of Ezhimala during the Sangam period.

 According to the Periplus of the Erythraean Sea, a region known as Limyrike began at Naura and Tyndis.
 However the Ptolemy mentions only Tyndis as the Limyrikes starting point.
 The region probably ended at Kanyakumari; it thus roughly corresponds to the present-day Malabar Coast.
-The value of Rome's annual trade with the region was estimated at around 50,000,000 sesterces.
+The value of Rome's annual trade with the region was estimated at 50,000,000 sesterces.
 Pliny the Elder mentioned that Limyrike was prone by pirates.
 The Cosmas Indicopleustes mentioned that the Limyrike was a source of peppers.Das, Santosh Kumar (2006).
 The Economic History of Ancient India.
 Genesis Publishing Pvt Ltd. p.
 301.

 The kingdom of Ezhimala had jurisdiction over two Nadus – The coastal Poozhinadu and the hilly eastern Karkanadu.
 According to the works of Sangam literature, Poozhinadu consisted much of the coastal belt between Mangalore and Kozhikode.
 Karkanadu consisted of Wayanad-Gudalur hilly region with parts of Kodagu (Coorg).
 It is said that Nannan, the most renowned ruler of Ezhimala dynasty, took refuge at Wayanad hills in the 5th century CE when he was lost to Cheras, just before his execution in a battle, according to the Sangam works.

 Early Middle Ages

 According to Kerala Muslim tradition, Kannur along with surrounding Madayi and Dharmadom were home to three of the oldest mosques in the Indian subcontinent.
-According to the Legend of Cheraman Perumals, the first Indian mosque was built in 624 AD at Kodungallur with the mandate of the last the ruler (the Cheraman Perumal) of Chera dynasty, who left from Dharmadom to Mecca and converted to Islam during the lifetime of Prophet Muhammad (c.
+According to the Legend of Cheraman Perumals, the first Indian mosque was built in 624 AD at Kodungallur with the mandate of the last ruler (the Cheraman Perumal) of Chera dynasty, who left from Dharmadom to Mecca and converted to Islam during the lifetime of Muhammad (c.
 570–632).
 According to Qissat Shakarwati Farmad, the Masjids at Kodungallur, Kollam, Madayi, Barkur, Mangalore, Kasaragod, Kannur, Dharmadam, Panthalayani, and Chaliyam, were built during the era of Malik Dinar, and they are among the oldest Masjids in the Indian subcontinent.
 It is believed that Malik Dinar died at Thalangara in Kasaragod town.